OgieBen/OkayDocs/README.md

 ```

-When the Authentication/Authorization request has been recived by **Okay** (PSS) server, it sends a push notification to the **Okay** mobile app prompting the app to begin the Authentication/Authorization on the mobile device.
+When the Authentication/Authorization request has been recieved by **Okay** (PSS) server, it sends a push notification to the **Okay** mobile app prompting the app to begin the Authentication/Authorization on the mobile device.
 Okay then presents a screen that look like the one below on mobile app.

 <img src="./images/pss-comm.png" alt="PSS Communication Screen" width="400" />